tsde/r10k-deployerjs/README.md

 ## Logging

 Log4js is used as the logging system.
 An example configuration file is provided in the **examples/log4js/logger.json** file.
-The file is checked every 30 seconds for changes.
-This can be useful when you want to change log level without restarting the app.

 ## TODO